 - Financial strain related to poor money management, job loss or unstable employment, and other factors

-Data from the Centers for Disease Control suggests that the vast majority (9 in 10) of “adults who drink too much alcohol are not alcoholics or alcohol dependent.”
 However, 1 in 30 American adults – more than 3% of the population – is alcohol dependent.
-If you have a history of alcoholism or dependency in your family, you may be at elevated risk for dependency.
-Talk to your doctor about your options, including whether you should abstain altogether.
+If you have a history of alcohol use disorder, substance use disorder, or other dependency disorders in your family, you may be at elevated risk for alcohol dependency.

-Several studies cited in “Alcohol, Work and Productivity,” a major paper by the Science Group of the European Alcohol and Health Forum, suggest that moderate and heavy alcohol use is inversely correlated with productivity at work and school.
+Several studies cited in “Alcohol, Work and Productivity,” a major paper by the Science Group of the European Alcohol and Health Forum, suggest that moderate and heavy alcohol use negatively affect productivity at work and school.
 One cited study found that “delaying drinking onset by one year increased schooling by 0.47 years for men and 0.36 years for women” in the United States.
-Others found “a significant negative relationship between drinking and measures of education that reflect the quality of human capital accumulation.”
+Others found a connection between drinking and poor educational outcomes.

 An occasional drink probably won’t derail your career or cripple your lifetime earning potential.
-But it’s worth pondering the effects of regular or heavy use on your productivity and performance in the workplace.
+But it’s worth pondering the effects of regular or heavy drinking on your productivity and performance in the workplace.

 Moderate alcohol use does have benefits.
-Some are supported by peer-reviewed medical research.
-Others are anecdotal, borne out by positive experiences.
+Some are supported by peer-reviewed medical research; others are anecdotal.
 It’s up to you whether they outweigh the potential consequences.

 It May Be Good for Cardiovascular Health